freenas/freenas-docs/userguide/snippets/xseries.rst

 Discover Out-of-Band Management IP Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several methods are available to determine the IP address that is
+Several methods are available to determine the IP address currently
-being used by the X series Out-of-Band management interface.
+assigned to the X series Out-of-Band management interface.

 Preset